-2 Research questions
+2. Research questions

 In this chapter, research questions related to the empirical study are articulated and concepts considered having fundamental importance for understanding the research questions are introduced.
-Beyond formulating hypotheses for the research, a brief overview of the qualitative and quantitative methods used during the study is provided.

 Research questions serve the purpose of showcasing the key questions that arise in the researcher's mind.
 Answering them can help understanding the mechanisms in organisational knowledge management in firms operating in Hungary in the light of digitalisation.